 - Know the source.
 Information that sounds too good to be true usually is.
-Anyone can post information on the internet or social media.
-Look carefully at the qualifications of the author and, if possible, any affiliations they may have with organizations. - Ask a lot of questions.
-Why is this information posted?
-What is the experience that caused the author to write about a specific topic? - Do not believe everything you see or read.
+Anyone can post information on the Internet or on social media.
+Look carefully at the qualifications of the author and, if possible, any affiliations he or she may have with well recognized organizations.
+Be very skeptical of unsigned information.

+- Ask a lot of questions.
+Why is this

+information posted?
+Is there some

+hidden motive, sales pitch, or "miracle

+cure?"
+What is the experience that caused

+the author to write about this topic?
+Does

+the author have "an axe to grind?"

+- Do not believe everything you see or read.
 Just because it's posted on the Internet or printed somewhere does not necessarily make it true.
+Be skeptical!

-Be skeptical! - Whether information is being presented to you in a one-on-one professional situation, in social media, or on the Internet, don't be afraid to question and have it explained again and again until you understand what is being said.
+- Whether information is being presented to you in a one-on-one professional situation, in social media, or on the Internet, don't be afraid to question and have it explained again and again until you understand what is being said.